 Tax Benefits of Professional Trader Status

 Because securities are considered capital assets, gains and losses on the sale of those securities are treated as capital gains and losses.
-However, some traders can choose a professional trader status, by classifying their trading as a business and using the mark-to-market method of accounting if they satisfy the applicable tax rules.
+However, some traders can choose a professional trader status, by classifying their trading as a business, and they can also choose to use the mark-to-market method of accounting if they satisfy the applicable tax rules.

 A professional trader (aka trader in securities) is one who engages in investing as a business.
 As a consequence, all normal or necessary expenses are deductible, and the professional trader can set up qualified retirement accounts to take advantage of the tax benefits offered by such accounts.
 The professional trader can also deduct relevant educational seminars, including travel and lodging expenses, expenses that a casual investor cannot deduct at all.
 The greatest benefit to electing professional trader status may be that no Social Security or Medicare taxes have to be paid on the income, equal to about 14.1% of self-employment income, up to the Social Security income cap.
 The savings on any income above that limit will only be the 2.9% Medicare tax, which comes out to about 2.68%, since self-employment taxes only apply to 92.35% of self-employment income.

 Tax Overview of Professional Traders

 The professional trader can deduct many more types of expenses than a casual trader, without limitation.
 Previous to the 2017 Tax Cuts and Jobs Act (TCJA), expenses deductible by a casual investor were much more limited as itemized deductions subject to the 2% adjusted gross income floor.
 However, the TCJA eliminated these deductions.